s-kyungyong/Kronos/README.md

 |Model Fit                 |    28.7973%       |   89.812% |
 |Read Error Rate            |   0.0707465%     |   0.0707465% |

-We can compare our Kronos statistics to the GenomeScope result for the hexaploid wheat in (this paper)[https://www.nature.com/articles/s41467-020-14998-3].
+We can compare our Kronos statistics to the GenomeScope result for the hexaploid wheat in [this paper](https://www.nature.com/articles/s41467-020-14998-3).
 The data is in Fig. S21.
 Here, the genome size is esimated as haplotype size x ploidy.

 |    | Kronos | Hexaploid wheat |
 |----|---------|-----------|